0X00db21/unisat-connector-python/README.md

 ## ::WARNING::
 - This stuff is in pre-alpha version, you probably shouldn't use it as is for production.
 - I am not associated with UniSat, use at your own risk, etc.
-- There is only one route implemented at the moment (Next step is BRC-20 module)
+- There is only one module (BRC-20) implemented at the moment
 - This stuff isn't thread-safe

 ## UniSat documentation